berrietrippe/energy-visualization-tool/README.md

-# 2IMV20
+# Energy visualization tool
-Visualization web application for the course 2IMV20 Visualization.
+Visualization web application for the course 2IMV20 Visualization offered by the University of Technology in Eindhoven.

 ![application](https://i.imgur.com/SG6EFuC.jpg).